netdata/netdata/health/notifications/discord/README.md

 1. Set `SEND_DISCORD` to `YES`.
 2. Set `DISCORD_WEBHOOK_URL` to your webhook URL.
 3. Set `DEFAULT_RECIPIENT_DISCORD` to the channel you want the alert to be sent.
-   You can define multiple channels like this: `alarms systems`.
+   You can define multiple channels like this: `alerts systems`.
    All roles will default to this variable if left unconfigured.

    > ### Note